Lois Lane

 At the time, "Superman" was a scientist from a future of evolved

 superhumans.
-O'Mealia suggested that Jerry include a female romance
+O'Mealia suggested that Siegel include a female romance

 element.

-On January 13, 1935, the Cleveland Plain Dealer printed a classified ad
+On January 13, 1935, the Cleveland Plain Dealer classified section

 Joe Shuster hired

-Joanne for $1.50 an hour and she became the visual basis for reporter Lois
+Joanne for $1.50 an hour and she would become the visual basis for reporter

-Prototypes of the Lois character can be seen in early works by Siegel and
+Prototypes of the Lois character can be seen in early Siegel and Shuster works

-Torchy Blane, a detective reporter portrayed in films from 1937–1938 by
+Blane, a detective reporter portrayed in films from 1937–1938 by actresses

 (December 1996).

-Lois Lane debuted as a reporter for the Daily Star in Action Comics #1 (June 1938).
-Her last name was revealed in the second issue.
-Lois first appeared in the daily newspaper strip on February 1, 1939.
+Lois debuted as a reporter for the Daily Star in Action Comics #1 (June 1938).
+The full name of Lois Lane appears in the second issue.
+Lois describes her newspaper job as "scribbling sob stories all day."
+Lois first appeared in the Superman daily newspaper strip on February 1, 1939.
 The Daily Star editor threatens to send her back to the "Lovelorn" column.

 Lois first kisses Superman and proclaims her love in Action Comics #5